-Department chairs should complete this section.
-Online Course Information Online Course ID and Name: Developing Faculty Member(s): Department: Development Site or Course Section and Semester to be Reviewed: Online Course Type Check the appropriate course type: This is a new online course delivered asynchronously with no required meetings.
-This is a new online course, which requires some synchronous meetings.
-Department Objectives Departmental Goals for Online Education: Departmental Programs: Department Chair(s):
+Departme ent chairs should complete this section.
+Online Course Information Online Course ID and Name: Developing Faculty Member(s): Department: Online Course Type Check the appropriate course type e: This is a new online course de elivered asynchronously with no required meetings.
+This is a new online course, w which requires some synchronous meetings.
+Department Objectives Departmental Goals for Online Ed ucation Departmental Programs: and agree that the specified course in Semesters taught prior to course app the department's responsibility to en the course is not offered at least three amed Department, approve this course for submission to ITS must be offered at least three times during a three year period. proval will not count toward the three time requirement.
+It is nsure that the course is offered for the agreed upon period.
+If see times during a three year period, it is the department's nline for the extra compensation paid to the faculty member Department chair: Date: nrint nam ne sianature